In the 238th Merseyside Derby, Liverpool Fc (The Reds) were beaten 0-2 by the visitors Everton Fc in the Premier League.

 The Toffees got a Penalty in the 82nd minute as it looked like Dominic Calvert-Lewin jumped over Alexander-Arnold who slid to stop the initial shot.

-Referee Chris Kavanagh quickly pointed to the spot and without spending too much time verifying, Kavanagh quickly confirmed his decision to award the Penalty for the Toffees.
+Referee Chris Kavanagh quickly pointed to the spot and without spending too much time verifying.

-This looked very harsh decision but the game in fairness was never looked like the Reds were going to win anyways!
+This seemed to be a very harsh decision but the game in fairness was never looked like the Reds were going to win anyways!

 Despite diving in the right direction, Alisson Becker was beaten as Gylfi Sigurdsson converted the Penalty to the bottom left corner of the net.